Inkomidwastaken/Die-Legende-der-Sturmklaue/Glave of carmic retribution.md

 Glave
 ~ +2
-for every miss damage is added to the next attack
+gains charge for every miss
+charge can be used for ???

+alternativer name
+"backhanded complimenr"
+"backhanded support"